-We hope you didn’t use a Pinnacle vip code to bet on the Rangers last Saturday, on December 16th even though online bookmakers estimated a 70% chance they would win the confrontation with St. Johnstone.
+We hope you didn’t bet on the Rangers last Saturday, on December 16th even though online bookmakers estimated a 70% chance they would win the confrontation with St. Johnstone.

 Unfortunately, they lost 1-3 in spite of Morelos early goal in the 5th minute of the match.
 Although they were behind the Rangers in the Scottish Premiership rankings, they managed to gather up their strengths to obtain a victory at Ibrox Stadium, in Glasgow.
 It’s yet to be determined whether the result is due to the Rangers bad game or the opponents’ good performance.